kbop543-zz/TA-Application-Server/ReadMe2.md

 -I have made sure to validate the data on the server side by checking if the course exists through the course.json file -Made student number

-- I put number only constraints on year, rank, experience
+-I put number only constraints on year, rank, experience

 -I made sure that when the user enters ANYTHING that it is case sensitive